Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The generic growth and

 Let $\phi_j \coloneqq \psi_j^{-1}$ defined in a small neighborhood of $(M_j)_{ \geq \epsilon}$ which restricts to a $J$-biLipschitz diffeomorphism $\phi_j: (M_j)_{\geq \epsilon} \rightarrow N_{\geq \epsilon /1.2}$, by [\citenum{fpsEffectiveBilipschitzBounds}, Theorem 1.2].
 Thus $\phi_j'(A_j)$ is an annulus in the cusp $\mathcal{C}$ of $N$, supported between $T \times t_1$ and $T\times t_2$, where $T$ is a horotorus for $\mathcal{C}$, and $t_i= \log(iL_0)$, $L_0$ the constant in [\citenum{hwClosedMinCusped}, Section 2.1].
 Now we have

 as in the proof of [\citenum{hwClosedMinCusped}, Theorem 5.9].
 As $j \rightarrow \infty$,

 We can then argue as in [\citenum{hwClosedMinCusped}, Corollary 5.7, Theorem 5.9] that there exists a $t_2$ in terms of the cusp shape of $N$ so that if the surface $S_j$ penetrates $\psi_j(T \times [t_1, t_2])$ then it is not least area. \begin{rem} The alternative proof provides the original motivation with which we think \Cref{generic Dehn fillings have surfaces supported in the thick part} should hold.
-It demonstrates that generically the least area closed incompressible surfaces in $M$ are $k_j$-biLipschitz to nonperipheral surfaces in $N$. \end{rem}
+It demonstrates that generically the least area closed incompressible surfaces in $M$ are $k_j$-biLipschitz to nonperipheral surfaces in $N$. \end{rem} [\citenum{kahn2023geometrically}] studies the distribution of random surfaces whose genera tend to infinity in a closed hyperbolic manifold.
+If $M_j\rightarrow N$ with a sequence of surfaces $S_j \subset M_j$ such that $\tn{genus}(S_j) \rightarrow \infty$, a related question is the limit distribution of $S_j$.
+Generically, nonperipheral surfaces in $N$ control $S_j$ for large $j$.
+Thus we first need to study the distribution of nonperipheral surfaces whose genera tend to infinity.

-If a sequence of surfaces $S_j \subset M_j$ has $\area(S_j) \rightarrow \infty$, what is the limit distribution of $S_j$?
-Since nonperipheral surfaces in cusped $N$ control $S_j$ for large $j$, understanding the distribution of nonperipheral surfaces as their area goes to infinity is helpful.
-See [\citenum{kahn2023geometrically}, Theorem 1.7, 1.8] for questions on distribution of surfaces in closed hyperbolic manifolds.
+A random point of view of $3$-manifolds appears in the work of Dunfield and Thurston \cite{dtRandom3manifolds} in an attempt to test important open conjectures back then such as the virtual Haken and virtual betti number conjectures which were all resolved by Agol.
+See, for example, its connection with Heegaard splitting \cite{mjRandomHeegaardSplitting}, quantum invariants \cite{dwQuantumRandom3manifolds}, fibered commensurability \cite{mhFiberedCommensurabilityRandomMapping}, torsion growth \cite{bbghExponentialTorsionGrowth}, and volumes \cite{vgVolumeRandom3-manifold} and the references therein for more related topics.
+In two dimensions, there is also wonderful ongoing work regarding topology, geometry and eigenvalues of random hyperbolic surfaces, see for example \cite{wxgafa, nwx, yyPrimeGeodesicTheorem, mmGrowthWeilPeterssonRandom} and the references therein for more related topics.

-\section{The geometry of best Lipschitz maps, geodesic laminations and fibrations}
+\section{The geometry of best Lipschitz maps, geodesic laminations, and fibrations}